benlesh/angular-transit/README.md

 If multiple animation expressions are "true" they will be executed one after the other in the order they resolved as true.

-### Duration
+### Duration / Delay

-Duration can be set with `$duration` on the options object:
+Duration can be set with `$duration` or `$delay` on the transit object:

     <div transit="{
         'boolExpr' : {
             $duration: '4s',
+            $delay: '2s',
             left: '200px'
         }
         }"></div>

 Duration can also be set at the individual property level.
-The following will animate left to 200px in 4s, and top to 100px in 1s simultaneously.
+The following will start animating left in .5 seconds, taking 4 seconds to complete the left animation.
+It will will also wait 6 seconds to animate top to 100px in 1s simultaneously.

      <div transit="{
          'boolExpr' : {
              $duration: '4s',
+             $delay: '.5s',
              left: '200px',
              top: {
                 duration: '1s',
+                delay: '6s',
                 value: '100px'
              }
          }